 Dr. Miller is an avid chamber musician.
 As a member of the Red Cedar Wind Trio, she performed as a semi-finalist at the Fischoff Chamber Music Competition.
-Her quartet, the Great Lakes Art Music Ensemble, released a CD on the White Pine Record Label.
-This disc, The Latin Dance Project, consists of newly composed and arranged music for two flutes, guitar, and percussion.
-GLAM has been invited to perform on the MAJIC Chamber Music Series in Grand Rapids, MI as well as at the 2008 National Flute Association Convention in Kansas City, MO.
-Dr. Miller is also a member of the Miller/Harding Duo (flute and percussion), the London Trio (2 flutes and a cello), and Extreme Duality (flute and double bass).
-In the summers, Dr. Miller has performed for the Mackinac Island Community Foundation Summer Concert Series for which she was Co-Artistic Director.
-She has also taught at Blue Lake Fine Arts Camp and Interlochen Arts Camp.
-Most recently, Dr. Miller worked as Managing Director of the Mackinac Island Flute Festival which celebrated its inaugural year in the summer of 2011.
+Her quartet, the Great Lakes Art Music Ensemble, released a CD on the White Pine Record Label in 2011.
+This disc, The Latin Dance Project, consists of newly composed and arranged music for two flutes, guitar, and percussion and was nominated for three WYCE Jamies Awards in 2011.
+Dr. Miller is also a member of the flute/double bass duo, Extreme Duality, an ensemble that performs recitals, school concerts, weddings, and healing concerts.

 In addition to chamber music performance, Dr. Miller is also a distinguished orchestral musician.
 She currently plays second flute with the Traverse Symphony Orchestra and is an active freelance performer with the Lansing, Jackson, Midland, and Battle Creek Symphony Orchestras.
-Miller has performed as a featured soloist with the MSU Philharmonic Orchestra, the MSU Symphony Band, the Meridean Concert Band, the Albion College Orchestra, the Alma College Orchestra, and the Mott Community College Band.
+Miller has performed as a featured soloist with various College and Community Bands and Orchestras including the MSU Philharmonic Orchestra, the Meridean Concert Band, and the Mott Community College Band.